ColinPattinson/colinpattinson.github.io/_posts/2020-01-17-NHSX-updates-3.md

 Cue serendipity.
 I was at a show and tell and a guest speaker began talking about sustainability and tech.
 There was even a quiz.
 They also worked in the NHS.
 Immediately after I got in touch.

 At the same time I was working with colleagues on revamping a service called [Healthy Start](https://www.healthystart.nhs.uk/).
 Among some of the choices to make the service better we were considering replacing sending lots and lots of paper vouchers (used to exchange for fruit, veg, milk and infant formula) with prepaid cards.
-The team had [evidence from an alpha phase](https://www.gov.uk/service-standard-reports/apply-for-healthy-start-alpha) why this approach was better but I couldn’t answer if these decisions would be environmentally advantageous.
+The team had [evidence from a discovery and alpha phase](https://www.gov.uk/service-standard-reports/apply-for-healthy-start-alpha) why this approach was better but I couldn’t answer if these decisions would be environmentally advantageous.

 I knew the question could be deep & messy.
 Measuring it would be tricky.
+Would we;
-Would we focus on the impact of plastic over paper, or how about all the energy required to make the service tick given the changes, or the effect of lots more data on spend, usage we'd collect and store even all the way to the impact of people being able to use cards in more places so they don’t need to travel as far as they would to use their paper vouchers in specific stores.
+- focus on the impact of plastic over paper
+- or how about all the energy required to make the service tick (servers? not using energy on printing? etc)
+- or the effect of lots more data on users that we'd collect and retain it all
+- or the impact of people being able to use cards in more shops than they could the paper vouchers.
+Which means they may not need to travel as far as they would of to reach a specific store.
 It was tricky but still very interesting.

 I asked if others knew an answer, I read a lot and asked around for help (thinking it could be a really fun little side hustle or task for someone if they had more capacity than me).
 I am not sure I ever got an answer that satisfied me.